Temporary and Student Employment

 Fayetteville State University recognizes that departments have occasional needs for temporary personnel.
 Accordingly, departments may hire student (non-work study) and temporary employees to:

 Substitute for regular employees on extended medical or family leave

 Handle new or special programs, or excessive workload(s), on a short-term basis

 2. When is a student and/or temporary employee allowed to begin work?

-Students (non-work study) and temporary employees must not start work unless they have signed a Position and Personnel Action Form (PPA).
+Students (non-work study) and temporary employees must not start work unless they have signed a contract in Human Resources.
 It is ILLEGAL for employees to start work without having their employment eligibility verified; and the university would be subject to fines.
 Employees must complete the I-9 Form with HR prior to starting work.